 Fat that is naturally present around the eye is kept in place by a structure called the orbital septum.
 As we age, the orbital septum becomes lax, allowing the fat to prolapse forwards.
 This prolapse forwards gives the characteristic puffiness that commonly occurs with advancing age.

-In assessing the eyelids, we need therefore to assess the following:
+In assessing the eyelids we need therefore to assess the following-

-Should upper eyelid blepharoplasty be agreed upon as the most suitable treatment, the procedure will be carried out by your surgeon in our newly refurbished operating theatre.
+Should upper eyelid blepharoplasty be agreed upon as the most suitable treatment, the procedure will be carried out by your surgeon in our operating theatre.
 Following cleaning of the eyelids, the skin is carefully marked and local anaesthetic gently given.
-The procedure commonly takes around 60 minutes to perform and after the anaesthetic is given, it is entirely pain free.
+The procedure commonly takes around 120 minutes to perform and after the anaesthetic is given, it is entirely pain free.
 Skin is removed along with a small strip of redundant muscle and if necessary, the fat can be re-contoured.
 The wound edges are carefully closed and fine strip dressings applied.

-The upper eyelid has to have spare skin in it to enable it to close effectively.
-As a result, there is only so much
+The upper eyelid has to have spare skin in it to enable it to close effectively, there is only so much

 You will always be able to see a scar.
 Usually the scars settle to fine lines but often these are only noticeable when the eye is closed.
 Occasionally the inner and outer aspects of the scar may be visible as fine lines.